 Rural Locum Education Assistance Program

-The Rural Locum Education Assistance Program (Rural LEAP) was introduced as a result of the 2009-10 Rural Health Workforce Strategy.
-Rural LEAP provides financial assistance to urban general practitioners (GPs) who undertake emergency medicine training and commit to a four week (20 working days) general practice locum placement in a rural locality within a two year period.
+The Rural Locum Education Assistance Program (Rural LEAP) provides financial assistance to eligible urban general practitioners (GPs) who complete emergency medicine training and commit to a total of four weeks (20 working days) general practice locum placement in a rural or remote area within a two year period.
 A rural or remote area is defined in the Australian Standard Geographical Classification—Remoteness Area (ASGC–RA) 2-5 locator

 The Department of Human Services (Human Services) maintains a register of eligible GPs and makes payments to GPs when they’ve completed their first 10 working days of the locum commitment.
-Human Services also tracks the two-year period for participants to undertake their locum requirement.
+Human Services also tracks the two year period for participants to undertake their locum commitment.

 *Call charges apply from mobile and pay phones only.

 Some documents on this page may require the free Adobe PDF reader.

 Last updated: 1 November, 2013